Information and Documents

 - Works to attain a national perspective in support of the National Preparedness System, to achieve National Preparedness Goal; and

-- Seeks to engage nation early and often through a whole community approach that increases ownership and subsequent adoption of national doctrine, policy and guidance.
+- Seeks to engage the nation early and often through a whole community approach that increases ownership and subsequent adoption of national doctrine, policy and guidance.

-Comments received from National Engagement are adjudicated by the NIC through collaborative engagement with practitioners and subject matter experts.This all-of-nation approach results in whole community informed documents that can be used in the public comment period – a second and more formal “national engagement” that results in additional whole community input.
+Comments received from national engagement are adjudicated by the NIC through collaborative engagement with practitioners and subject matter experts.This all-of-nation approach results in whole community informed documents that can be used in the public comment period – a second and more formal “national engagement” that results in additional whole community input.